AgenaRisk/api/README.md

-# AgenaRisk 10 API
+# agena.ai Java API
-Public AgenaRisk 10 API is a project that aims to make API programming with AgenaRisk easy.
-AgenaRisk Java API v2 is ultimately a convenient front-end for the AgenaRisk Core engine and puts the focus on:
+This is a wrapper API for the AgenaRisk Core engine and puts the focus on:
 - providing shortcuts for operations that previously used to be extremely complicated
 - abstracting low level core data structures
 - hiding most of the core functionality that was not self-explanatory or unsafe